 If a scanner reports a lot of false positives, developers, QA people and security professionals will spend more time verifying the findings rather than focusing on remediations, hence try to avoid it.
 For more more information about false positives and their negative effect on web application security refer to the article The Problem of False Positives in Web Application Security and How to Tackle Them.

 Typically there is much more going on in a web application hidden under the hood rather than what can be seen.
-Therefore it is difficult for a penetration tester to identify all attack surfaces of a web application in a fashionable time, while an automated web application security scanner can do the same test and identify all “invisible” parameters in around 2 or 3 hours.
+Therefore it is difficult for a penetration tester to rapidly identify all attack surfaces of a web application, while an automated web application security scanner can do the same test and identify all "invisible" parameters in around 2 or 3 hours.

 Therefore automation is another important feature to look for.
 By automating the security test will cost less and is done more efficiently.
 For more information about the advantages of automating web application vulnerability detection, refer to Why Web Vulnerability Testing Needs to be Automated.

 Web application security is something that should be catered for during every stage of the development and design of a web application.
 The earlier web application security is included in the project, the more secure the web application will be and the cheaper and easier it would be to fix identified issues at a later stage.

 For example, an automated web application security scanner can be used throughout every stage of the software development lifecycle (SDLC).
 Even when the web application is in its early stages of development when it just has a couple of non visible inputs.
 Testing in the early stages of development is of utmost importance because if such inputs are the base of all other inputs, later on it would be very difficult if not impossible to secure them unless the whole web application is rewritten.